HMazharHameed/GismaTeaching/Advanced Algorithms/Graph-Traversal.md

-## Task 1: Graph Traversal Challenge – DFS and BFS
+## Task 1: Graph Traversal – DFS and BFS

 **Problem Statement:**
 You are given a graph represented as an adjacency list and a starting node.